Gabriel2409/obsidian_notes/BST.md

 - Scenario 1: node to delete has 0 or 1 child => Replace it with its child (or none if no child)
 - Scenario 2: node has 2 children =>
-  - Go to right child then to the left until you reach a node without left child (=final node)
+  - Go to right child then to the left until you reach a node without left child (= final node)
   - Replace initial node value with value of final node (which basically holds the smallest value above the one we want to delete)
   - Apply the remove algorithm to the right child of the initial node with the final value.
 It will remove the now obsolete final node using scenario 1 (easy deletion) because the final node has at most one child